xcp-ng/xcp-ng-tests/README.md

 * XCP-ng hosts that you can ssh to using a SSH key, non-interactively
 * VM images suited to what the tests want.
 Some tests want a linux VM with SSH, available to import as an OVA over HTTP, for example.

-On XCP-ng's test lab, the CI SSH private key allows to connect to any host installed for CI via PXE, and to any linux VM imported from pre-made images (OVA) and started.
+On XCP-ng's test lab, the CI SSH private key allows to connect to any host installed for CI via PXE, and to any linux VM imported from pre-made images (OVA).

 For Guest UEFI Secure Boot tests, the requirements are:
-* Test Runner
+* Test Runner (where pytest will be executed)
     * `sbsign` or `pesign`
     * If using `pesign`, `certutil` and `pk12util` must also be installed.
       These should be included as package dependencies for your distro.